 As it has been said a picture is worth a thousand words and so it is with graphics too.
 A well constructed graph can summarize information collected from tens to hundreds or even thousands of data points.
 But not every graph has the same power to convey complex information clearly.
 [Read more…] about Member Training: An Introduction into the Grammar of Graphics

-Repeated measures is one of those terms in statistics that sounds like it could apply to many situations.
-In fact, it describes only one specific situation.
+Repeated measures is one of those terms in statistics that sounds like it could apply to many design situations.
+In fact, it describes only one.

 A repeated measures design is one where each subject is measured repeatedly over time, space, or condition on the dependent variable.